 - TSSA Portable Heater Standards

-For private property extensions, a team has been set up to review requests for extensions of patios on private property.
-This process involves the review of public safety, access, location, and other site related matters.
-A municipal statement of no-objection, as required by the AGCO, will be provided on a temporary basis in response to requests that meet the related criteria.
-To learn more, contact Lindsay Ayers, Planning Services at firstname.lastname@example.org.
+A team has been set up to review requests for extensions of patios on private property.
+This process involves the review of public safety, access, location, and other site-related matters.
+As of January 1, 2023, licensed patios require municipal approval to expand temporarily.
+Previously a municipal statement of non-objections was required by the AGCO.
+Applications will be available in spring 2023.
+To learn more, please get in touch with firstname.lastname@example.org.

 Have a question?